Hamiltonian field theory close to the wave equation: from Fermi-Pasta-Ulam to water waves: Outline of the method and results

+and one considers the effect of a change of variables $u \mapsto u+\lambda G(u)$.
+Denoting with $[\cdot,\cdot]$ the commutator of two vector fields, the effect of the transformation on the RHS of the PDE (\ref{eq:udotgen}) is

-The conclusion is that \emph{both in the general and in the special case, the dynamics of the perturbed wave equation is integrable in the KdV hierarchy sense to the second perturbative order included}. \begin{remark} The treatment of the general case to orders $s=3$ and $s=4$ requires three and four perturbative steps, respectively, and is currently in progress. \end{remark}
+The latter conjugation of the vector field $F$ holds in general, i.e. for any $G$.
+The Kodama transformation consists in making use of the natural grading of the KdV equation in order to choose a $G$ consisting of a finite sum of monomials and satisfying two fundamental requirements.
+The first one is $[G,F_0]=0$, which allows to leave $F_1$ in the KdV hierarchy, as it is given by the normal form construction.
+The second one consists just in ``forcing'' $F_2+[G,F_1]$ to fit the KdV hierarchy, even though $F_2$ does not.
+This part of the theory is only sketched in the present review and we refer to \cite{Kodama2,GPR} for details. \end{remark} \begin{remark} The treatment of the general case to orders $s=3$ and $s=4$ requires three and four perturbative steps, respectively, and is currently in progress. \end{remark}